muses-code-js/express-workshop-2/step05.md

 number: 5
 title: Routing
 permalink: step05/

+keywords:

+  - term: routing
+    define: The definition of application endpoints and how they respond to client requests.

 ---

 At the moment our server only does one thing.
 When it receives a request from the `/` endpoint, it sends back the same response: "Yay Node Girls!".